Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Abstract

 \section{Abstract}

-Reinforcement learning is a promising approach to learning control policies for complex robotics tasks.
-A key challenge is ensuring safety of the learned control policy---e.g., that a walking robot does not fall over, or a quadcopter does not run into a wall.
-We focus on the setting where the dynamics are known, and the goal is to prove that a policy learned in simulation satisfies a given safety constraint.
-Existing approaches for ensuring safety suffer from a number of limitations---e.g., they do not scale to high-dimensional state spaces, or they only ensure safety for a fixed environment.
-We propose an approach based on shielding, which uses a backup controller to override the learned controller as necessary to ensure that safety holds.
-Rather than compute when to use the backup controller ahead-of-time, we perform this computation online.
-By doing so, we ensure that our approach is computationally efficient, and furthermore, can be used to ensure safety even in novel environments.
-We empirically demonstrate that our approach can ensure safety in experiments on cart-pole and on a bicycle with random obstacles.
+Reinforcement learning is a promising approach to synthesizing policies for challenging robotics tasks.
+A key problem is how to ensure safety of the learned policy---e.g., that a walking robot does not fall over or that an autonomous car does not run into an obstacle.
+We focus on the setting where the dynamics are known, and the goal is to ensure that a policy trained in simulation satisfies a given safety constraint.
+We propose an approach, called model predictive shielding (MPS), that switches on-the-fly between a learned policy and a backup policy to ensure safety.
+We prove that our approach guarantees safety, and empirically evaluate it on the cart-pole.